WomenPlusPlus/deploy-impact-21-kona-b/README.md

 ## :iphone: The web app <a name = "web_app"></a>

 Dots web app can be used from any device (laptop, phone, tablet).
+Since its a web app, updates are done automatically, therefore we guarantee the user is accessing the latest available version.

 You can now use it here:
 https://dots.azureedge.net/